|The MGA With An Attitude

 >My accelerator pedal places my foot in a very uncomfortable position, almost bent backward.
 Can this be fixed by adjusting the pedal to give a more comfortable driving position"?

 Normally that's all you do to adjust the pedal, so the upper limit is generally as high as it can go.
 However, you can tinker a little.
-If the pedal stop was a full inch above the carpet you could bend something in the pedal parts like twist the cross shaft for instance, to make the pedal lie closer to the floor.
-Then repeat adjustment of the pedal stop same as noted above, and you may end up with the pedal a little bit lower.
-Is it worth the effort?
+You could add a piece of heater hose to increase diameter of the rubber upper stop (and maybe a larger flat washer to retain it), thereby restricting the pedal for a bit less upward travel (making the pedal rest position a bit lower).
+Then repeat adjustment of the lower pedal stop as noted above, and you can end up with the pedal a little closer to the floor.